chavezom/swarm-demo/use_case-4/README.md

 ```

 ## Exercise
-1. Using the yadp plugin with jenkins to schedule jobs
+1. We can use jenkins and manage all aspects as code, plugins, config, jobs
 1. Deploying an application with A/B pattern using jenkins
 1. Perform backups with S3 API's of the consul backend store